mwatts15/openworm_docs/api.rst

 Evidence.asserts()
 ++++++++++++++++++

-Returns sequence of statements (triples) asserted by this evidence
+Returns a sequence of statements asserted by this evidence

 Example::